jliu312/cse15l-lab-reports/lab-report-2.md

 All of the following URL requests go through the handleRequest(URI url) method

 **Adding "hello"**
-- This runs through the handleRequest() method and the first if statement
+- This runs through the handleRequest() method and the first if statement since it has "/add-message"
+- Then it goes through the next if statement since the first parameter is "s"
-- Now, str field is "hello \n"
+- Then the str field is "hello \n"

 ![Image](https://cdn.discordapp.com/attachments/1062889449396129903/1068015468549521418/Screenshot_2023-01-25_at_7.52.05_PM.png)